Southeast Asian haze: Health

 The 1997 Southeast Asian haze is estimated to have directly led to 40,000 hospitalisations.
 A 2016 study estimated the 2015 Southeast Asian haze may have caused around 100,000 deaths, most of which were in Indonesia; the BBC estimated over 500,000 suffered from respiratory ailments in the same season.

+A population study found that individuals experienced mild psychological stress, which was associated with the perceived dangerous PSI level and the number of physical symptoms.

 Environment

 In addition to the direct burning of rainforest, the haze also harms wildlife in the region such as orangutans, birds and amphibians, by impacting their health and reproduction.
 It has also been suggested that haze affects marine ecosystems.

 The haze also contributes to greenhouse gas emissions, to an extent that Indonesia's national daily emissions increased tenfold and temporarily exceeded that of China and the United States during the 2015 haze season.
 Deforestation in Indonesia contributed to the country being the third highest emitter in the world as of 2013.
 Commentators have suggested Indonesia's emissions during haze seasons undermine potential efforts to reach its pledged Nationally Determined Contribution under the Paris Agreement.